ioalex/learning-tracker/2020/Logs/developer-log-2020.md

 ---

+### May 20

+I have been relatively busy with family commitments in the past couple of weeks and so I did not get as much learning done as I would have liked to.
+I have decided to take a short break from learning JavaScript.
+I have been using [FreeCodeCamp](https://www.freecodecamp.org/learn) and [Codecademy](https://www.codecademy.com/learn/paths/web-development) to revisit HTML and CSS, to really cement the concepts in my head.
+I have also been using Maximilian's [CSS - The Complete Guide 2020 (incl.
+Flexbox, Grid & Sass)](https://www.udemy.com/course/css-the-complete-guide-incl-flexbox-grid-sass/) course which I have been really enjoying.

+---

 ### May 9

 Update: I have been learning about ES5 and ES6 and their differences in the past few days.
 I have also gotten my feet wet with DOM Manipulation.
 Recently, I took a look at Apple's website because I wanted to take a look at the new Macbook Pro.
 I'm very impressed by their website, especially with their scroll animations.
 So I'm going to try make something similar!